Nicola Peltz Goes Back to Her "Roots" With Must-See Hair Transformation - E! Online

-Bye bye blonde!
+Bye-bye blonde!

 Nicola Peltz is going "back to my roots" and changing her hair color from platinum to brunette, revealing her new 'do on Instagram July 23.